 The ACT Rule requires truck manufacturers to sell an increasing percentage of zero-emission medium- and heavy-duty vehicles beginning in 2024 depending on the vehicle class and type and eventually reaching 100% ZEV sales by 2036.
 In 2023, the EPA granted a waiver to California to implement its original ACT rule.
-The rule went into effect on Jan.
-1, 2024.
+The rule went into effect on January 1, 2024.
 CARB's gradual banning of the diesel engine is happening faster than what should replace it - a technologically viable, affordable ZEV with accompanying charging and refueling infrastructure.
 A 2024 Clean Freight Coalition study conducted by well-known automotive firm Roland Berger found that full electrification of the U.S. commercial truck fleet would require nearly \$1 trillion in electric infrastructure investment and grid network upgrades to meet demand.
-As a result, truck dealers in California and optin states will soon be unable to meet their customers' truck purchase needs due to these regulations.
-Rep. John James (R-Mich.) and Sen. Deb Fischer (R-Neb.) introduced H.J.Res.
-87/ S.J.Res.46 to disapprove the ACT waiver.
+As a result, truck dealers in California and opt-in states will soon be unable to meet their customers' truck purchase needs due to these regulations.

 The Omnibus Low NOx Rule established new diesel tailpipe emissions beginning in 2024 that would increase the cost of a new Class 8 tractor in California and other opt-in states by \$10,000.
 These standards are also out of sync with EPA's 2027 Low NOx regulation.
-Rep. Jay Obernolte (R-Calif.) and Sen. Markwayne Mullin (R-Okla.) introduced H.J.Res.
-89/S.J.
-47 to disapprove the Omnibus Low NOx Rule.